mieubrisse/personal-writing/the-sleep-guide/post.md

     - SOLUTON: make the conscious choice to prioritize sufficient sleep, remembering that days of heavy brain or body exertion require more rest
 - You're waking up before your usual wakeup time and your body is still cold with low cortisol (e.g. you had to wake up early to catch a flight)
     - SOLUTION: get moving to warm your body up, though be conscious that light and food will pull your circadian clock's wake-up time earlier
+- You're not sleeping on a regular schedule, and are instead getting 8 hours randomly.
+    - SOLUTION:
 - You have sleep apnea, which is causing micro-wakeups that are preventing you from getting restful sleep
     - SOLUTION: get a sleep tracker that monitors noise and oxygen levels, and see a doctor if you're hearing gasping or seeing your oxygen levels drop in the night
 - Your room is too hot, causing micro-wakeups